neuhausi/canvasXpress/inst/README-known_issues.md

 - Network plot custom tooltips cut off at right edge of plot
 - Tree plot crash when smpTextColor is changed
 - In charts that uses LLM prompt, we need to put all needed configurations in the prompt text.
+- In charts that uses LLM prompt, if the prompt text is invalid, the plot and table are shown but with the loading circle and browser popup error .

 ---